Jacob deGrom: 2025

 On May 4, 2025, against the Seattle Mariners, deGrom pitched his 1,700th career strikeout, making him the fastest pitcher to do it since at least 1901, doing so in 225 games.
 On July 6, deGrom was named to the 2025 All-Star Game roster, his fifth career selection, and first since 2021.
 At the time, deGrom's 2.13 ERA and 0.89 WHIP ranked third and fourth in the major leagues.

 On August 3, against the Mariners, deGrom logged his 1,800th career strikeout. deGrom became the fastest MLB pitcher in history to reach this milestone in 240 games and 1,493.1 innings.
 On September 24, deGrom pitched five innings of one run ball, striking out eight batters in a 4–2 victory over the Minnesota Twins in his final start of 2025.
 With the performance, deGrom became the eighth pitcher in Rangers history to have 30+ starts and a sub-3.00 ERA in a season, which he had not accomplished since 2019.

 Overall in 2025, deGrom posted a 12–8 record in 30 starts and recorded a 2.97 ERA with 185 strikeouts and 37 walks in 1722/3 innings.
+After the conclusion of the season, deGrom was named AL Comeback Player of the Year.

+2026

+On June 1, 2026, deGrom earned the 100th win of his career after throwing five shutout innings with eight strikeouts in a 2–1 victory over the St. Louis Cardinals.
+At the trade deadline, it was reported that deGrom had invoked his no-trade clause, blocking a trade and remaining with the Rangers.
+It was later speculated that the trade was to the Atlanta Braves involving a package that included Spencer Strider.

+On May 10, in a 3–0 victory over the Chicago Cubs, deGrom notched his 1,900th career strikeout, making him the second fastest pitcher to do so by starts (257, behind Randy Johnson’s 252) and innings pitched (1,578⅓, behind Chris Sale’s 1,560⅓).

+On August 20, in a 2–0 victory over the Washington Nationals, deGrom recorded his 2,000th career strikeout, making him the second fastest pitcher to do so by starts (272, behind Randy Johnson’s 262) and innings pitched (1,661, behind Chris Sale’s 1,626).
+Five days later, deGrom had the worst game of his career against the Chicago White Sox, as he allowed six runs in the first inning alone.
+He gave up eight runs overall before getting pulled in favor of Peyton Gray in the fourth inning.